abdelbarre/koalas_databricks/README.md

 ## __Koalas Introduction__

->     The Koalas project makes data scientists more productive when interacting with big data, by implementing the pandas DataFrame API on top of Apache Spark.
+>     The Koalas project makes data scientists more productive when interacting with big data,
+>     by implementing the pandas DataFrame API on top of Apache Spark.

->     pandas is the de facto standard (single-node) DataFrame implementation in Python, while Spark is the de facto standard for big data processing.
+>     pandas is the de facto standard (single-node) DataFrame implementation in Python,
+>     while Spark is the de facto standard for big data processing.
 With this package, you can:

 >     - Be immediately productive with Spark, with no learning curve, if you are already familiar with pandas.
->     - Have a single codebase that works both with pandas (tests, smaller datasets) and with Spark (distributed datasets).
+>     - Have a single codebase that works both with pandas (tests, smaller datasets) https://github.com/abdelbarre/koalas_exampleand with Spark (distributed datasets).
 #### SOURCE : https://koalas.readthedocs.io/en/latest/index.html

 ___